Be The Change! Youth Multiculturalism and Anti-Racism Project

 The Be The Change!
 Facebook group will host discussion with the leaders and participants engaging with racism through this project.

 Quick links to videos and multimedia included in the Be The Change! core training sessions.
+For additional materials, see this crowdsourced collection of videos related to race and racism created for use with UU youth.

 Youth are coming of age in an America that is increasingly diverse.
 Though much progress has been made in addressing the historic injustices of racism, racial disparities are still found in education, housing, the courts system, job opportunities and nearly every other corner of American life, impacting us all in the ugly divisions and inequalities racism creates.
 It can be difficult to know where to start in dealing with problems so big, so grounding discussions in UU values and principles is essential.
 Be The Change! was developed by the Unitarian Universalist Association (UUA) as a way to help youth begin resisting racism in ourselves, our faith communities and broader world.